blake-molyneux/tempylate/README.rst

 - Create a virtual python environment within the "template" dir with the command "``python3 -m venv venv``".
 - Change "py_template" to the name of the new project.
-- Delete files that include "DELETE ME". (e.g. .json" and "sample.csv")
+- Delete files that include in their name "sample" as these are filler and don't provide any functionality.
 - Work through each file in each directory and change the bylines/docstrings.

 Included in this repo are baseline modules that form the backbone of most